johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 - In Léo: Bible school students, pastors, church-planters and trainees, many of whom were living in missionary contexts, within Muslim-dominant villages.

-- In Ouagadougou: associates of a national youth movement, incorporating university students, graduates, post-graduates, office workers and other young people.
+- In Ouagadougou: associates of a vibrant, national youth movement, incorporating university students, graduates, post-graduates, office workers and other young people.

 Having established that a genuine spiritual dynamic was taking place, I asked Burkinabé associates how I might make my discipleship resources more accessible and useful.
 They requested that I establish a regular training program *and* form my teaching notes into textbooks that could accompany the teaching and be studied and used in trainees own contexts.
 To maximise the effectiveness of the books, particularly from a cultural perspective, I incorporated their development into a program of doctoral research.